‘The Young And The Restless’ Spoilers For April 17-21: Philly Make Love, New Beginnings For Sharon?

 — Young & The Restless (@YRInsider) April 15, 2017

-Not only is her family in crisis mode but Billy seems to have other priorities too.
+Not only is her family in crisis mode, but Billy seems to have other priorities too.
 Like a moth to a flame, Billy is drawn to Phyllis.
 The Young and The Restless fans know that there has been sexual tension between the two of them for a while.

 When Billy seeks out Phyllis for emotional support, the consolation quickly turns into a making out session.
 The Young and The Restless spoilers alert that Billy and Phyllis get so hot and heavy that their clothes start coming off, before making love on the sofa.
 Afterward, they enjoy an intimate afterglow moment, relishing in the “comfort” they provided each other.